Sunny Linnebur, PharmD, BCGP, BCPS, FCCP, FASCP

 A: Never take someone else’s medication, and don’t share yours with anyone else.
 Doing this could be dangerous.
 If you need help with “nerves” or anxiety, or any other health problem, talk with your healthcare provider.

 A: Ask your healthcare provider or pharmacist about this.
 Sometimes there is a less expensive generic version of a medication that is just as effective as the brand name.
+Sometimes, your pharmacist or healthcare provider can work with your insurance company to lower the cost through a prior authorization or tier exception.
+It is important to tell your healthcare provider if a medication is too expensive so they can work with you to find alternatives that would be more affordable.

 Q: How long should I keep my medications?